 - From a cultural perspective, Hapara posits that teachers are largely responsible for creating the conditions for learning.

-- Cognitively, it involves new ways of working.
+- Cognitively and confidence involves appreciating new ways of working.
 Although it may be more efficient, if you have been using GSuite, these are still habits to unlearn and relearn.